2026 editorial shortlist

 $0 (Prime membership required)

 5% back at Amazon.com and Whole Foods, plus 2% at gas stations, restaurants, and transit.
-The clear best option if you already pay for Prime.
+A clear option if you already pay for Prime.

 Citi Double Cash